Paris, Tennessee: History

 The present site of Paris was selected by five commissioners appointed to the task of choosing a county seat at the December 1822 session of the Court of Pleas and Quarter Sessions of Henry County.
 Their choice was a 50 acre site, of which 37.5 acre were owned by Joseph Blythe and 12.5 acre owned by Peter Ruff; both men donated the land to the county to have the seat there.
 A public square, streets, alleys, and 104 lots were laid off, and the lots were sold at auction over a two-day period in either March or April 1823.

 Paris was incorporated on September 30, 1823.
 It was the first town incorporated in West Tennessee, followed by Lexington on October 9, 1824, and Memphis on December 19, 1826.
-The city was named after Paris, France, in honor of the Marquis de Lafayette, a hero of the American Revolutionary War.
+The city was named after Paris, in honor of the Marquis de Lafayette, a hero of the American Revolutionary War.

 As the county seat, Paris was a center of trade for the rural county, which was largely devoted to agriculture and particularly the cultivation of cotton as a commodity crop.
 The planters depended on a large workforce of enslaved African Americans.
 In 1927, a man named Joseph Upchurch was lynched in Paris.

 Between about 1970 and 1990, Paris became the center of the Old Beachy Amish.
 Beachy Amish from different regions moved there to maintain their traditional ways.
 Because of internal conflicts, most Old Beachy Amish left the region in the early 1990s and had completely vacated it by 2000.

-Since the civil war, Paris has had an African American community of around 15%.
-Prior to the early 1960's, young black children attended segregated schools.
-But beginning in the 1960's, the town of Paris worked in conjunction with Henry County to consolidate all schools, busing all children from the periphery of the county to consolidated, integrated schools in Paris.
+Since the American Civil War, Paris has had an African American community of around 15%.
+Prior to the early 1960s, young black children attended segregated schools.
+But beginning in the 1960s, the town of Paris worked in conjunction with Henry County to consolidate all schools, busing all children from the periphery of the county to consolidated, integrated schools in Paris.
 The process was largely peaceful.
-Also beginning in the 1960's, there was a gradual process of integration of the races in business around the town, also largely peaceful.
-See Citizendium's article on Paris, Tennessee for more details about how it went.
+Also beginning in the 1960s, there was a gradual process of integration of the races in business around the town, also largely peaceful.

-Read about the lynching of Joseph Upchurch for one known incident of a racial lynching in the town; it occurred in 1927 and was written up in the New York Times.